shuddl/NeuroTrack/README.md

    This confirms that the event bus is working and the application has started successfully.

-5. **Toggle Timers**:
+5. **Toggle Focus**:
-   - Click the "Goal" button to start the `goalFocusTime` timer.
-This will pause the `nonGoalFocusTime` timer if it is running.
+   - Click the "Goal" button to start the goal focus.
+This will pause the non-goal focus if it is running.
-   - Click the "Non-Goal" button to start the `nonGoalFocusTime` timer.
-This will pause the `goalFocusTime` timer if it is running.
+   - Click the "Non-Goal" button to start the non-goal focus.
+This will pause the goal focus if it is running.

-6. **View Timer Values**:
+6. **View Timer Value**:
-   The interface will display the current values of the `goalFocusTime` and `nonGoalFocusTime` timers.
+   The interface will display the current value of the timer.

 7. **Daily Totals**:
-   The application will automatically store the daily totals of the timers at the end of each day.
+   The application will automatically store the daily totals of the focus times at the end of each day.

 ## Disclaimers